RequestNetwork/docker-images/request-subgraph-storage/README.md

 ## Usage

-For usage, see [docker-compose](../docker.compose.yml).
 The image is stored on [Docker Hub](https://hub.docker.com/r/requestnetwork/request-subgraph-storage).
+For a complete example, see the [docker-compose.yml](../docker-compose.yml) file.

 ## Versions